Pedro Orrente: Biography

 He attracted little more attention until 1604, when a certain Jerónimo de Castro wrote a promise to pay Pedro's father for work that Pedro had recently done.
 After that time, he may have been in Italy until 1607, when he was back in Murcia arranging for the services of a maid.
 Letters from a later period indicate that he and Angelo Nardi may have become friends while he was there.
 He was married in Murcia in 1612.

 By 1616, he was in Valencia, where he painted the monumental "Martyrdom of San Sebastián" at the cathedral.
 A year later, he was doing similar works at Toledo Cathedral.
 In the midst of these moves, he stopped in Cuenca and may have taken on Cristóbal García Salmerón as a student.

 In 1624, he requested admission to the Santo Oficio (an agency of the Inquisition), but in 1626 he was back in Toledo, where Alejandro de Loarte appointed him an executor and he took a student named Juan de Sevilla, son of the sculptor Juan de Sevilla Villaquirán.
 This was his only officially documented student.
 While there, he also befriended Jorge Manuel Theotocópuli, the son of El Greco, and became godfather for two of his children.
 Works he produced during that period include decorations at the Franciscan convent in Yeste and at the Buen Retiro Palace.
 In 1630, he charged a "very considerable amount" for a "Birth of Christ" at the Chapel of Los Reyes Nuevos.

 He was apparently in Toledo until 1632.
 A letter from the Santo Oficio, related to his application for membership, indicates that he and his wife were living in Espinardo in 1633.
 By 1638, he had bought two houses in Murcia.
 Only one year later, he had moved away again, leaving an altarpiece unfinished.
 The next available piece of documentary evidence is a will that he made in Valencia in 1645, when he was widowed and childless and very comfortable, financially.
-He died only two days later.
+He died only two days later, on 19 January 1645.

 Several artists were profoundly influenced by his style, including Esteban March, Pablo Pontons and Mateo Gilarte.